mattmakai/fullstackpython.com/source/content/pages/06-web-apis/01-application-programming-interfaces.markdown

   [APIs 101](https://zapier.com/blog/apis-101/) free guide for what APIs are, why they are valuable and how to use them properly.

+* [GET PUT POST](https://medium.com/get-put-post) is a newsletter just about APIs.
+Past issues have included interviews with the developers behind Stripe, Dropbox and Coinbase.

 * [What RESTful actually means](https://codewords.recurse.com/issues/five/what-restful-actually-means)
   does a fantastic job of laying out the REST principles in plain language terms while giving some history on how they came to be.